 Here at GOAT Roadtrip, we are proud to offer dog friendly campervan hire.
-We get that holidays and staycations are about bringing everyone together and making memories – and we include your lovely doggos in that too!
-That’s why three members of our van family – Fernandez, Carlos and Alejandro, are all set up and ready to accommodate the furry members of yours into one of the campervans of ours!
+We get that holidays and staycations are about bringing everyone together and making memories – and we include your lovely doggos in that too.
+That’s why we’re more than happy to accommodate the furry members of yours into one of the campervans of ours!

 We know this might be the first time many people have taken their pets on holiday, so we’ve composed a list of five handy tips and tricks to make your camping trip with your four-legged friend as easy as possible.